shaik1002/biggitlabbomb/doc/development/testing_guide/end_to_end/test_naming.md

 1. Keep descriptions as concise as possible.
     1. Long descriptions or multiple conditionals could be a sign it should be split up (additional `context` blocks)
 1. The outermost `Rspec.describe` block should be [the DevOps stage name](https://about.gitlab.com/handbook/product/categories/#devops-stages)
-1. Inside that block is a `describe` block with the name of the feature being tested
+1. Inside the `Rspec.describe` block is a `describe` block with the name of the feature being tested
-1. Inside that block are optional `context` blocks with names that define what the conditions being tested are
+1. Optional `context` blocks define what the conditions being tested are
     1. `context` blocks descriptions should begin with `when`, `with`, `without`, `for`, `and`, `on`, `in`, `as`, or `if` to match the [rubocop rule](https://www.rubydoc.info/gems/rubocop-rspec/RuboCop/Cop/RSpec/ContextWording)
-1. The innermost `it` block describes the pass/fail criteria for the test
+1. The `it` block describes the pass/fail criteria for the test
   1. In `shared_examples` with a single example a `specify` block can be used instead of a named `it` block

 ### Conventions flowchart

 ```mermaid
 graph TB